cloud-elements/devportal/docs/elements/egnyte/events.md

 Cloud Elements supports polling events for {{page.heading}}.

-You can set up polling for the `customers` resource.
-You can also copy the `customers` configuration to poll other resources.
+You can set up polling for the `events` resource.
+You can also copy the `events` configuration to poll other resources.
 See [Configure Polling Through API](#configure-polling-through-api) for more information.

-<span style="color:red">Alternatively, if there are multiple supported resources, you can go with something like this:</span>

-You can set up events for the following resources:

-* accounts
-* contacts
-* leads
-* opportunities
-* users

 {% include note.html content="You can set up polling for other resources that include <code>created</code>, <code>updated</code>, and <code>deleted</code> data through our API.
 Copy the configuration of one of the default resources, and replace the name with the resource that you want to poll.  " %}